The connectivity carcass of a vertex subset in a graph: both odd and even case: A -cactus for all valid cuts of set S

-{\em Induction step:}~Suppose the assertion holds for all $\ell < k$ for any $k>4$.
-The overall idea to establish that the assertion holds for $\ell=k$ is the following.
-First, using induction, we shall show that there are 4 circular families of valid cuts, each of size $<k$.
-We shall then establish some crucial properties of these families.
-We shall then use 2 of these families to construct a cycle consisting of elements of ${\cal A}$, and then show that each minimum cut of this cycle is a valid cut of $S$.
+{\em Induction step:}~ Suppose the assertion holds for all $\ell < k$ for any given $k>4$.
+We shall now establish the assertion for the set ${\cal A}$ with $k$ elements.
+The proof, though long, is quite modular.
+We begin with its overview.
+First we show that there exists two subsets $C'$ and $C''$, each consisting of exactly 2 elements of ${\cal A}$, that define a pair of crossing valid cuts of ${\cal A}$.
+We then use these subsets and the set ${\cal A}$ to carefully construct two sets ${\cal A}_{12}$ and ${\cal A}_{23}$ each of cardinality $k-1$.
+We show that there exists a pair of crossing valid cuts for each of them as well.
+Thus, using induction, ${\cal A}_{12}$ and ${\cal A}_{23}$ are crossing families of valid cuts of $S$.
+We then use the cycles representing these crossing families to construct a cycle for ${\cal A}$, and show that each minimum cut in the cycle is a valid cut of ${\cal A}$.
+This establishes that ${\cal A}$ is a crossing family of valid cuts of $S$.

-Consider set ${\cal A}_{MY}$ obtained from ${\cal A}$ by replacing all elements belonging to $\overline{A'} = G \cup B$ by a single element.
-If $A'$ has only 2 elements (one each in $Y$ and $M$), it follows that ${\mathcal A}_{MY}$ has 3 valid cuts and it is trivially a circular family of cuts.
-If $A'$ has more than 2 elements, let us assume without loss of generality that $M$ has at least 2 elements.
-We shall now show that ${\mathcal A}_{MY}$ is a circular family of cuts.